We often mention that you can run OpenIO SDS on heterogeneous hardware, but what does this really mean?

 By adopting OpenIO SDS it is possible to start with a minimal investment and grow from there depending on business needs, performance, and capacity requirements.
 And by moving performance, data protection, and availability to the software layer, without thinking too much about hardware reliability, costs can be easily slashed even further.

-In the coming weeks we will keep you updated here on this blog and on social media about what is happening with our #zerowastecluster side project.
+In the coming weeks we will keep you updated here on this blog and on social media about what is happening with our #zerowastecluster side project (read the Zero-Waste OpenIO cluster articles part 1 and part 2 to go further).
 It is just a simple demonstration of what OpenIO SDS is capable of, but you could replicate it and put it in production and we will support it!